Jerome-Yao/CS307-project1/project1.md

 #### How to use

-1. Read `env.txt` and configure the environment
+1. Begin by reading the `env.txt` file, which contains critical environment variables and settings required for the project.
+2. Utilize `cmake` to generate build files tailored for your specific system and compiler.
-2. use cmake and make to create executable file
+3. use `make` to compile the source code into an executable file
-3. run the code to import data
+4. Once the executable is built, run the program to initiate the data import process.

 ## Advanced